 Our team generated complex 3D finite element models to perform a fracture critical member analysis, an internal redundancy analysis and a fatigue life analysis of the historic bridge.
 The model considered construction sequencing of the strengthened members to capture the correct locked-in stresses.
 We also investigated numerous innovative ways to reduce the loading on the bridge to impact as few of the bridge members as possible while also ensuring another 50 years of life.

-When the project team completes the rehabilitation of the old bridge in 2019, Winona residents once again will be able to cross their iconic bridge without load restrictions – and with a new peace of mind that comes from the strengthening and addition of internally redundant tension members.
+With the rehabilitation completed, Winona residents are now able to cross their iconic bridge without load restrictions – and with a new peace of mind that comes from the strengthening and addition of internally redundant tension members.

 “This project was MnDOT’s first major project utilizing the construction manager/general contractor (CM/GC) procurement method.
 We worked closely with MnDOT, the Cultural Resources Unit and the CM/GC contractor to determine the most cost-efficient, constructible plans and details for this complex rehabilitation and reconstruction.”